hrevert/HtSettingsModule/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/hrevert/HtSettingsModule/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/hrevert/HtSettingsModule/?branch=master)

 HtSettingsModule is a module for adding settings support to your Zend Framework 2 application.
+This module does not provide any GUI for settings.
+It just provides a way for easy persistence of application settings.

 ## Installation
 * Add `"hrevert/ht-settings-module": "dev-master"` to composer.json and run `php composer.phar update`